tsbinns/tsbinns.github.io/CV.md

         <button type="button" class="collapsible">View Description</button>
         <div class="collapsible_content">
           <p>
             The readiness potential (RP) is a slow, negative electrical potential preceding voluntary actions observed in EEG recordings.
 According to the classical interpretation, the RP reflects movement preparation and should only be found immediately prior to voluntary action.
 In contrast, the stochastic accumulator model argues that the RP is the result of accumulated neural activity and does not reflect movement preparation.
-One prediction derived from this accumulator model is that events resembling the RP should be found throughout the EEG data of tasks where voluntary actions are permitted.
+One prediction derived from this accumulator model is that events resembling the RP should be found throughout the EEG data of tasks where voluntary actions are permitted.<br>
             This prediction was tested using machine learning techniques.
 Events resembling the spatio-temporal profiles of the RP were identified in the EEG data, however there were discrepancies between these events and details of the prediction of the model.
 Yet, these events were not found to be false positives resulting from noise in the EEG recordings, raising the possibility that these events were related to voluntary action and the RP in some manner.
 This provides tentative support for the stochastic accumulator model.
           </p>
         </div>
       </div>